react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

-'startfail' - Failed to start the player/recorder 'notfound' - Player/recorder with provided id was not found 'stopfail' - Failed to stop recording/playing
+'startfail' - Failed to start the player/recorder 'notfound' - Player/recorder with provided id was not found 'stopfail' - Failed to stop recording/playing 'notsupported' - Device doesn't support the operation (Currently used for pause recording functionality on Android SDK < 24)
 ```

 ### Player-specific error callbacks: